turner485/sports-betting-data-scrape/readme.md

 - for any matches in play the data will **NOT** be fetched.
 - For testing purposes, the script has been verified on both Windows and Ubuntu (Linux) environments.
 - The virtual environment is managed using pipenv for a clean and isolated development environment.
-- additional setup instructions may be required based on your operating system and environment.
-- due to time constraints i didn't have time to do my regular unittests & pytests.
+- Due to time constraints, thorough unit tests and pytests have not been implemented.